David-Grim/CSE183-project/README.md

 	Project: Music Review and Discussion, aka “No Filter”

-Our web application project, a music review and discussion site that we dubbed No Filter, is a website that allows users to discuss music, specifically song lyrics.
+Our web application project, a music review and discussion site that we dubbed "No Filter", is a website that allows users to discuss music, specifically song lyrics.

 Visually, our site maintains a bright, neon space that users will notice immediately.
 Our site’s